 So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
+And where the documents expressly said that Mr C had not been advised, they said in most instances that Options hadn't advised Mr C, rather than that Caledonian hadn't advised Mr C.

-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr B on the merits of transferring his pension to the SIPP and investing in a Business J account.
-It appears more likely than not that Caledonian proactively suggested to Mr B he transfer his defined benefit occupational pension and make the investment.
-Mr B had no investment experience and a 'very low knowledge' of investments.
-Mr B transferred to the same SIPP as many other consumers who Caledonian introduced.
-And Mr B's monies were invested in an account provided by Business J. Business J was one of only a couple of investment providers used by Caledonian.
-Mr B said he knew nothing about the investment and was under the impression that Caledonian would manage it and he wouldn't have to 'worry' about it.
-I don't think Mr B would've transferred his pension to a SIPP or invested it in the Business J account of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr C on the merits of transferring his pension to the SIPP and investing in a Business J account.
+It appears more likely than not that Caledonian proactively suggested to Mr C he transfer his defined benefit occupational pension and make the investment.
+Mr C had no investment experience and a 'very low knowledge' of investments.
+Mr C transferred to the same SIPP as many other consumers who Caledonian introduced.
+And Mr C's monies were invested in an account provided by Business J. Business J was one of only a couple of investment providers used by Caledonian.
+I don't think Mr C would've transferred his pension to a SIPP or invested it in the Business J account of his own volition or without a positive recommendation from Caledonian.

-So, I'm satisfied advice was given to Mr B by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So, I'm satisfied advice was given to Mr C by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.